NGCP/GCS/README.md

 [![Build Status](https://travis-ci.com/NGCP/GCS.svg?branch=dev-2018)](https://travis-ci.com/NGCP/GCS)

 The [Northrop Grumman Collaboration Project] presents the Ground Control Station.
-This project's objective is to view and set missions for all autonomous vehicle platforms in the [project].
+This project's objective is to view and set missions for all autonomous vehicle platforms in the project.

 This is based on [Node.js], [React], [Webpack], and [Electron].